seandaudet/Projects/README.md

 # Ginger or Not?
  This is my first deep learning project.
-It is a computer vision project designed to identify if a picture conatains ginger person or not.
+It is a computer vision project designed to identify if a picture contains ginger person or not.

  ## Repo files
  .gitattributes: